GlenKPeterson/Paguro/README.md

 Issues?
 Questions?
 Provide feedback on the [Serialization enhancement request](https://github.com/GlenKPeterson/UncleJim/issues/10)

 ###Renaming
-This project will soon be renamed to "Paguro" (pronounced, "pah-GUH-row" rhymes with "furrow" and "borough") which is short for the Latin "Paguroidea" - the name of the Hermit Crab superfamily in Biology.
+This project will soon be renamed to "Paguro" ("pah-GUH-row" rhymes with "furrow") which is short for the Latin "Paguroidea" - the name of the Hermit Crab superfamily in Biology.
 These collections grow by adding a new shell, leaving the insides the same, much the way Hermit Crabs trade up to a new shell when they grow.
 Plus, hermit crabs are cute.

 ![Hermit Crab](https://c7.staticflickr.com/8/7413/12171498934_2934c7ef28_n.jpg)
 Photo by [Rushen](https://www.flickr.com/photos/rushen/12171498934/in/photostream/)